-It's normal to feel shy, particularly in the beginning of training.
 Never feel like your questions are wrong, or invalid.
-The environment is always enhanced by thoughtful questions.
-Almost always, there are other students processing the same challenges, and our teachers enjoy making the topics relevant and applicable to your life.
+The environment is always enhanced by thoughtful questions or when you express your challenges or confusions.
+Almost always, there are other students processing the same challenges, and our teachers enjoy making the topics relevant and applicable.

 Don't hide your problems or struggles no matter what they are.
 That means physical (especially injuries), emotional, and spiritual.
 This is a safe space of truly radical acceptance.
-Bring your full self and all your weirdness!